CTPLM/CTPLM/README.md

 2. Clone this repository
 3. From Arduino IDE, open folder "readoutSpeed", "expTime", or "fps".
 4. **Switch pin numbering (Tools->Pin Numbering->By GPIO number (legacy)) **
-5. Connect device to computer and Upload
+5. Connect the device to the computer and upload